nollafox/six2one/README.md

 ### Queue

 Use `queue` when you want to inspect, modify, or stage work before downloading.
-It runs discovery only: it finds matching posts, caches their post JSON, enqueues any enrichment the query needs, evaluates the query locally, and queues image downloads — without downloading them.
+It runs discovery only: it finds matching cached/mirrored posts locally, pages e621 for additional matching posts, caches their post JSON, enqueues any enrichment the query needs, evaluates the query locally, and queues image downloads — without downloading them.

 ```bash
 $ 621 queue "dragon rating:s" --limit 10